-Double spending is when there is a risk that digital money can be used more then once.
+Double spending is when there is a risk that digital money can be used more than once.
 This was a major issue before the time of Bitcoin and one of the greatest achievements that blockchain technology has overcome.
-Blockchains help to prevent double spending through consensus and confirmed transactions.
+Blockchains help to prevent double-spending through consensus and confirmed transactions.

 42. Proof of work